r-owen/base_loom_server/docs/installing.md

 1. Pick your Computer

     Decide which computer you will use to run the loom server.
-    Any macOS, Windows, or linux computer will work.
+    Any macOS, Windows, or linux computer will work, and a laptop is a fine choice, especially as you can run your web browser on the same machine that runs the server.

     The software uses minimal resources, so an old, slow computer is fine.
-    A Raspberry Pi (model 4 or better) will work, but will be a bit slow when uploading patterns.
+    A Raspberry Pi (I suggest model 4 or better) will work, but will be a bit slow when uploading patterns.
     A used Mac Mini is a great choice if you have a spare keyboard and monitor to get it set up.

-    (You may also run your web browser on the same computer.
-This avoids the need for wifi, but may make it harder to put the display where it can easily be seen.)

 2. Install [Python](https://www.python.org/downloads/) 3.11 or later.